-With classic stylings and cool interpretations of jazz standards and blues - a sound that one reviewer described as "smooth and buttery", Nicolas is the definitive jazz romantic.
-Wherever he performs, audiences are drawn in as he lands energetic vocals and stuns with masterful simplicity.
-He’ll steam you up with an original soulful song like Love Me, pull you into the nuanced emotion of a classic Bill Wither’s tune, Can We Pretend, or captivate you with a stirring rendition of Naima, a John Coltraine ballad.
-Combining his original music with songs from the Great American songbook and hit tunes by an eclectic group of writers such as Burt Bacharach, James Taylor, Duke Ellington and Jon Lucien, Nicolas brings a tenderness and delicacy to classic ballads, like no other.
+For the past 20 years, Nicolas has also delighted audiences with his vocal stylings as a member of Bobby McFerrin's wildly innovative a cappella ensemble, "Voicestra", while carving out his own distinctive solo career.
+With classic performances and cool interpretations of jazz standards and blues - Nicolas is the definitive jazz romantic.
+He'll steam you up with an original soulful song like Love Me, pull you into the nuanced emotion of a classic Bill Wither's tune, Can We Pretend, or captivate you with a stirring rendition of Naima, a John Coltrane ballad.

 When Bobby decided to take a break from the group in the mid-90's, Bearde and other members of Voicestra branched off into a smaller unit called SoVoSò.
 "We followed in the improvisational tradition of Voicestra, but added more gospel, Latin and R & B elements," he says.
 SoVoSò went on to win numerous awards and honors, among them 1st-place at the renowned a cappella summit CASA awards, and nominations for "Best Group", "Best Album" and Nicolas as "Best lead vocalist".
 Throughout the 1990's, while developing his acting skills and sideline, and participating in the a cappella adventures of Voicestra and SoVoSò, Bearde continued to do his solo thing.